Boxing: Stance

-Different stances allow for bodyweight to be differently positioned and emphasised; this may in turn alter how powerfully and explosively a type of punch can be delivered.
+Different stances allow boxers to position and distribute their bodyweight differently; this alteration can affect the power and explosiveness with which a punch is delivered.
 For instance, a crouched stance allows for the bodyweight to be positioned further forward over the lead left leg.
 If a lead left hook is thrown from this position, it will produce a powerful springing action in the lead leg and produce a more explosive punch.
 This springing action could not be generated effectively, for this punch, if an upright stance was used or if the bodyweight was positioned predominantly over the back leg.
 Mike Tyson was a keen practitioner of a crouched stance and this style of power punching.
 The preparatory positioning of the bodyweight over the bent lead leg is also known as an isometric preload.

+Orthodox stance refers to a stance where the left leg, and usually the left arm, is forward.

+Southpaw stance – refers to a stance where the right leg, and usually the right arm, is forward.
 Left-handed or southpaw fighters use a mirror image of the orthodox stance, which can create problems for orthodox fighters unaccustomed to receiving jabs, hooks, or crosses from the opposite side.
 The southpaw stance, conversely, is vulnerable to a straight right hand.

+Open stance - refers to when one fighter is in an orthodox stance and the other is in a southpaw stance.

+Closed stance - refers to when both fighters are in orthodox stances or both fighters are in southpaw stances.

-North American fighters tend to favor a more balanced stance, facing the opponent almost squarely, while many European fighters stand with their torso turned more to the side.
+Square stance – North American fighters tend to favor a more balanced stance, facing the opponent almost squarely.

+Bladed stance – many European fighters stand with their torso turned more to the side.
 The positioning of the hands may also vary, as some fighters prefer to have both hands raised in front of the face, risking exposure to body shots.